 Reverse Auction is where suppliers bid for a contract to supply a buyer.
 Traditionally, reverse auctions meant that prices to supply went down instead of the traditional rise in prices you’ll see at a normal auction.
 However, in recent years this hasn’t always been the case.
 In some environments, price is very sensitive and therefore prices do go down, but in some circumstances, quality and added value items speak more than price.

 This has solved problems on both sides.
-When price was the only factor, some buyers found themselves paying more due to hidden contract stipulations.
+When the price was the only factor, some buyers found themselves paying more due to hidden contract stipulations.
 It doesn’t sound right, but it did happen.
-Therefore, in recent years other factors such as delivery schedules, quality control and other aspects have become part of the process.
+Therefore, in recent years other factors such as delivery schedules, quality control, and other aspects have become part of the process.

 The technology behind reverse auctions can help collect bids and manage them.
-The biggest advantage of using technology is that it saves time, resources and allows for an easier award process.
+The biggest advantage of using technology is that it saves time, resources, and allows for an easier award process.
 What used to take months, can now take weeks.

 Secrets Of Reverse Auction Technology

 There are many secrets behind reverse auction technology.
-With this information, you can navigate the process more easily and make better informed decisions that can help your business to save money to invest in its growth.
+With this information, you can navigate the process more easily and make better-informed decisions that can help your business to save money to invest in its growth.

 In a proper and effective reverse auction, you don’t want to be dealing with unqualified suppliers.
 Therefore, all bidders should be pre-qualified.
 This should be done via a Request For Information (RFI).
 This is a great tool where you’ve sent information about the potential contract to potential suppliers.
 They should have responded with what they can supply and why they’re qualified.

 An RFI should be submitted to all potential suppliers so you can weed out the unsuitable suppliers.
 Then you can use the software to start an e-auction (another name for a reverse auction).